 Canadian Crude IndexTM

-The CCI™ represents a simple, transparent and liquid benchmark for oil that is produced in Canada.
+CCI™ represents a simple, transparent and liquid fixed price benchmark for heavy-sour oil, referred to as Western Canadian Select (WCS), that is produced in Canada.

 |CCITM Reference Price|